Brain training programs are a popular way to stimulate your brain. But which one is right for you? We compare Lumosity

 In 2013, over $1 billion will be spent on them, making this an exploding industry.
 If you’re considering starting a brain training program, how do you know which one is right for you?

-There are three main things to consider when picking a program – substance, style, and demographics.
+There are three main things to consider when picking a program to exercise your brain — substance, style, and demographics.

 Substance.
 You need to know if a program is actually going to provide you benefits.
-Choose one that has been scientifically designed and tested brain training program that has been show to improve memory and other related cognitive functions.
+Choose a scientifically designed and tested brain training program that has been show to improve memory and other related cognitive functions.

 Style.
 Style might not seem very important, but it is.
 If a program isn’t “your style,” you’ll be less likely to stick with it.